Complete Guide to Cookies and Where They're Stored

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 Imagine having to log in each time you opened your email or rebuilding your shopping cart every time you visit Amazon.
 Sounds inconvenient and frustrating, right?
 This is where computer cookies come in.
 Cookies get created when you visit a website.
 These text files identify you and help streamline your online experience.

 Once created, cookies are stored in a file on your hard drive or browser, depending on your operating system and the browser you use.
-Some cybersecurity tools, such as VPNs, can help hide your identifying information from online cookies.
+Some cybersecurity tools, such as virtual private networks (VPNs), can help hide your identifying information from online cookies.

 Keep reading to learn what you should know about where to find and manage your cookies.

-Delete your cookies, here’s how
+Delete your cookies, here’s how:

 You can easily clear browsing data and browser cookies with a few quick steps.
 To delete Google Chrome cookies, you can clear your browsing data.
 When you delete Firefox cookies, head to the Preferences tab to clear the history.
-Keep reading this guide to learn how to manually delete cookies by searching for cookie files or folders.

 In this article